 - As you can imagine, customers will be ordering books through the system.
 Therefore, add an External Entity to diagram and name it Customer.
 Like creating process, you can create an external entity by dragging External Entity from diagram toolbar to diagram.

-- A data flow is used to represents the movement of data between different parts of the system.
+- A data flow is used to represent the movement of data between different parts of the system.
 In this case, "order" is a data created by customer and submitted into the system.
 Therefore, create a data flow from Customer to Online Bookstore.
 You can do this via the resource-centric interface.
 Move the mouse pointer to Customer.
 Drag on the resource icon Data Flow -> Process.

 - Move the mouse pointer to Online Bookstore and release it.
 This creates a data flow connector.
 Name it order.

 The book store will finally deliver the books to the customer.
 Make use of the resource-centric interface to create a data flow from Online Bookstore to Customer.
 Name the flow ordered books.